conan-io/docs/integrations/github.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example installs a custom Conan configuration from a URL,
-restores cached packages from previous builds, builds the ``conanfile.py``, and uploads it to the Conan server.
+restores cached packages from previous builds, builds the package defined in the ``conanfile.py``, and uploads it to the Conan server.

 .. code-block:: yaml
     :caption: .github/workflows/ci.yml